 Originally titled A Stone for Danny Fisher.
 It is, loosely based on the best selling 1952 novel by Harold Robbins.
 Elvis Presley recorded a song called "Danny" ("Lonely Blue Boy").
 It was later recorded by Conway Twitty in 1960 and charted #6 US Pop.
 Elvis' original version of the song was scrapped when the title of the film was changed.
 Elvis' recording wouldn't be released for 20 years.

 Michael Curtiz was asked to direct this movie by Hal B. Wallis.
 At first Curtiz refused, but soon took the job.
-It has later been told that Curtiz did watch few Elvis' earlier movies (story doesn't tell what movie) and after that accepted the job.
+It has later been told that Curtiz did watch a few of Elvis' earlier movies (story doesn't tell what movie) and after that accepted the job.